xiaofengli/extremehunter.us/README.md

 2. When it is mobile device, it should show hamberger menu...
 3. The navigation bar should stay when it scrolls in the mobile devices
 4. Image sliding feature

+Code commit and contribution
+1/ git checkout master
+2/ git pull or git fetch origin -p (sync origin/master and remove your local branch that was deleted on remote) 3/ Create your branch with -b git checkout -b xiaofeng/add-img-slider